 Goldman reiterated its buy rating on China Eastern as analysts led by Hino Lam said investors “may have turned too bearish” on the shares after the company said on April 13 that first-quarter profit probably fell more than 50 percent because of slower economic growth and higher fuel prices.

-China Auto Rental Holdings Inc. (CARH), striving to become the second Chinese company to undertake an initial public offering in the U.S. this year, may raise less than planned after struggling to attract investors, said two people with knowledge of the situation said yesterday, declining to be identified as the deliberations were in progress.
+China Auto Rental Holdings Inc. (CARH:US), striving to become the second Chinese company to undertake an initial public offering in the U.S. this year, may raise less than planned after struggling to attract investors, said two people with knowledge of the situation said yesterday, declining to be identified as the deliberations were in progress.

 The car-rental company may reduce the price sought as only about half the order book for the initial public offering was covered early yesterday, the people said.
 China Auto is offering 11 million ADRs for $10.50 to $12.50 each, regulatory filings show.